Our products

 Are smoked salmon toasts healthy?

 Smoked salmon is an excellent source of protein, omega-3 fatty acids, and vitamin D. A typical toast provides about 200 to 250 calories depending on the base and accompaniments.
-The point to watch is the salt content: the smoking and curing process involves salt, so people with hypertension should moderate their consumption.
+The point to watch is the salt content: the smoking and curing process involves salt, so people with high blood pressure should moderate their consumption.
 Combined with fresh ingredients like avocado, cucumber, or tomato, the toast is a nutritionally balanced dish.

 Can I use gluten-free bread for these toasts?

 Yes, any gluten-free bread that toasts well works for these recipes.
 Sourdough or buckwheat gluten-free breads give the best results because they have a firmer structure and a more complex flavor.
-Avoid very soft or fluffy gluten-free breads, as they fall apart when toasted and do not support the weight of the ingredients well.
+Avoid very soft or spongy gluten-free breads, as they fall apart when toasted and do not hold the weight of the ingredients well.
 Gluten-free blinis (made with buckwheat flour) are the traditional option, as the original Russian recipe was already gluten-free.

 Are salmon toasts suitable for children?